szleo123/Autonomous-UAV/README.md

 * Major: Robotics & CGGT

 ## Introduction
-This project implements a flocking simulation based on the Reynolds Boids algorithm, along with two levels of optimization: a uniform grid, and a uniform grid with semi-coherent memory access.
+This project implemented a Geometric Nonlinear Controller for the quadrotor.
+It built a trajectory generator for the quadrotor with Dijkstra’s algorithm and Astar Algorithm and applied minimum jerk polynomial segments to smooth trajectories.
+The tools I used to estimate the poses of the quadrotor by applying Error State Kalman Filter are onboard sensors such as an inertial measurement unit(IMU) and a stereo pair.